-For more information about joining NAIOP and gaining access to exclusive legislative reports, contact Danielle Duvall, [email protected].
+For more information about joining NAIOP and receiving exclusive legislative updates, contact Danielle Duvall, [email protected].

 Bryce Taylor has been a fixture of the NAIOP community for over 30 years.
 He got involved in the early ‘90s to jumpstart his career, at the behest of Ted Sive with Lease Crutcher Lewis.
 Bryce says he “joined NAIOP and immediately got involved with the